Last Updated: February 16, 2021

 When you complete an Adoption Application or send us a message with the Contact Us website function, the data go to our Gmail account.
 This account is accessed by several Saldea Board members, none of whom disclose your information to outside parties.
 We use this information to respond to questions, help interested parties, and communicate with our constituents.

-We accept donations by PayPal, Zelle, and Stripe on social media, through fundraising platforms, and on our website.
+We accept donations by PayPal and Zelle on social media, through fundraising platforms, and on our website.
 We do not promise any product or service in return for a donation.
 We do not have access to sensitive financial information via the secure servers of these platforms.
 The name and email of donors are used by the Secretary to acknowledge the gift and for internal accounting purposes.

 We share aggregated demographic information from Facebook and our website with corporate sponsors and advertisers.
 This is not linked to any personal information that could identify any individual person.
 We do not sell or share names or contact information of adopters, donors, or volunteers with anyone.

 Ownership and Use of Photographs

 We share photographs of foster animals, adopted animals, and adoptive families through social media.
 Any photograph or video taken by or submitted to SALDEA becomes the property of the corporation.
 We reserve the right to communicate photographs with the public for purposes of fundraising, education, and publicity of our mission, but we never include any identifying information about adoptive families, the general public, or volunteers.
 As a community service, we publicize notices about missing pets that we receive from the public through social media.
-We do not retain or use “lost pet” photographs, and we assume no responsibility for the accuracy of the information in “lost pet” announcements.
+We also occasionally post photos of animals needing foster homes that are rescued by private pet helpers who need our assistance with publicity.
+We do not retain or use “lost pet” or “pet helper” photographs, and we assume no responsibility for the accuracy of the information in “lost pet” or “pet helper” announcements.

 Security Online and Offline